sxsw/rfm/README.md

 ### Choice of XML Parsers

+Note that this section is obsolete for ginjo-rfm version 3.

 Ginjo-rfm 2.0 uses ActiveSupport's XmlMini parsing interface, which has built-in support for LibXML, Nokogiri, and REXML.
 Additionally, ginjo-rfm includes adapters for Ox and Hpricot parsing.